swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 }
 ```

 This is cool, but it adds extra complexity to `Regex` and it isn't as clear because the generic type no longer aligns with the traditional regex backreference numbering.
-Because the primary motivation for providing regex literals in Swift is their familiarity, we think the consistency of the flat capture type trumps the added safety and ergonomics of the structured captures type.
+Because the primary motivation for providing regex literals in Swift is their familiarity, we think the consistency of the flat capture types trumps the added safety and ergonomics of the structured capture types.

-We think the calculus probably flips in favor of a structured capture type for the result builder syntax, for which familiarity is not as high a priority.
+We think the calculus probably flips in favor of a structured capture types for the result builder syntax, for which familiarity is not as high a priority.

 ## Future directions